schwa23/cleanupsfui/readme.md

 #Clean Up SF UI Type

 This plugin does two things: adjusts character spacing on text layers set in SF UI Text & SF UI Display fonts to match the system-applied spacing on iOS 9.
-Secondly for type over 18pt / 36px, it will automatically switch the font to the "Display" variant, per Apple's recommendations.
+Secondly for type  20pt / 40px and above, it will automatically switch the font to the "Display" variant, per Apple's recommendations.

 #How to Use It